nrr/diffeomorphic/2014/11/good_chef_practices.md

 Also, don't worry about an overload of change information.
 That's what grep is for.
 Seriously.

-# Code reviews obviate a need for traditional ITSM change control tools
+# ITSM change control tools are now gone (kinda)

 This might be obvious to some but not to others.
+TODO: Write more on this.

+# OK, but what about testing and integration?

 TODO: Write more on this.